localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 ---
-title: CloudWatch in Action - Get notified when your Lambda suddenly fails
+title: Monitor your failing Lambdas with CloudWatch and LocalStack
 description: "LocalStack now supports CloudWatch metric alarms!
 In this article, you will learn how to configure and test a simple AWS CloudWatch metric alarm with LocalStack, to get notified on infrastructure failures."
 lead: "LocalStack now supports CloudWatch metric alarms!
 In this article, you will learn how to configure and test a simple AWS CloudWatch metric alarm with LocalStack, to get notified on infrastructure failures."
-date: 2022-05-04
+date: 2022-05-20
-lastmod: 2022-05-04
+lastmod: 2022-05-20
 draft: false
 images: []
 contributors: ["Stefanie"]